 In various works, results were presented with diagrams and the state transition vector [viana2010cognitive, stephens2002, stevens2004, kefi2007accum] not revealing high conditional probabilities of cooperation when facing a reciprocal opponent.

-In this protocol, the matrix T=2p,R=1p,P=4s and S=8s was applied and two theoretical strategies appeared maximising appetitive ????reinforcement ALLC alternating between cooperation (C) and dessertion (D).
-The latter, also maximizes possitive reinforcement when alternating between cooperation and dessertion, but it increases negative reinforcement (timeout).
+In this protocol, the matrix T=2p,R=1p,P=4s and S=8s was applied and two theoretical strategies appeared maximising appetitive reinforcement ALLC alternating between cooperation (C) and dessertion (D).
+The latter, also maximizes possitive reinforcement when alternating between cooperation and defection, but it increases negative reinforcement (timeout).
 In this case, AIIC strategy is the only one that maximizes possitive reinforcement and minimizes the negative one (Pareto Optimum).
 Since negative reinforcement is timeout, in ALLC strategy, the individual will get more food per unit of time.
 In this case, the role of the negative reinforcement appears.
 In order to evaluate if animals developed ALLC by place preference or by reward maximization, we make the reversion treatment, see Figure 1F, by observing that animales learn reciprocal altruism again depending on the new lever´s contingency.????

 Finally, in order to evaluate if animals modify their behaviour when the reward matrix is changed after adopting an strategy, the effect of modifying the relation between positive reinforcements was studied, see Fig 2A and 2B.
 Animals were pre-trained in a matrix rewarding with more food the